GetStream/stream-video-swift/docusaurus/docs/iOS/basics/tutorial.md

 }
 ```

 With this, our `StreamVideoUI` object is setup, and the UI components are ready to be used inside your app.

 Let's see an example on how to invoke a call.
 The UI would be simple - just a text field to enter the call id and a button to start the call.

+Add the following code in the `ContentView` file in Xcode.

 ```swift
 import StreamVideo